Bluepsyc0/Bluepsyc0.github.io/_posts/2025-11-08-DISK-FORENSIC-01.md

 classes: wide custom-report
 ---

+# Disk forensic case 01

-**With this investigation, I want to understand what happened on this endpoint and what the attacker did.**
+- **With this investigation, I want to understand what happened on this endpoint and what the attacker did.**

-**First of all I identified the victim machine’s hostname using Registry Explorer (EZ Tools) by reviewing the relevant registry path shown in the screenshot.**
+- **First of all I identified the victim machine’s hostname using Registry Explorer (EZ Tools) by reviewing the relevant registry path shown in the screenshot.**